marc-f/adamcod.es/_posts/2013-02-28-how-to-hire-a-developer.md

 Now you can repeat that conversation with Josh, except we won't be asking Josh any questions about OOP, as he didn't list it as a skill.
 We might throw in additional question about why he's only listed PHP4, and not PHP5, and ask if he has any PHP5 experience.
 It's up to you to make a judgement call on if you ask a follow up based on his answer.

 Once we've spoken to Josh, we'll speak to Jane.
 Jane has listed PHP5 as a skill but not OOP.
-This might be an oversight, as most companies now who use PHP5 use object oriented programming, or at least what they think is object oriented programming, so we'll ask her if she's done any OOP work, and then make a judgement call on whether or not to ask the OOP questions.
+This might be an oversight, as most companies now who use PHP5 use object oriented programming (or at least some form of what they think is object oriented programming), so we'll ask her if she's done any OOP work, and then make a judgement call on whether or not to ask the OOP questions.
 If she hasn't, that's not a problem, she didn't list it on her CV so we can't expect her to answer questions about it.

 ###Bad Eggs###